AntonSikidin/zcl_docx/README.md

 ![alt_text](images/z002_19.png "image_tooltip")

-Go to se38
+Go to se38.
-Program ZDOCX_GET_TYPES
+Program ZDOCX_GET_TYPES.
-Navigate to your template
+Navigate to your template.

 ![alt_text](images/z002_20.png "image_tooltip")

 Run.

-Program generate data types, based on your document strucrure.
+Program generate data types, based on your document structure.

 ![alt_text](images/z002_21.png "image_tooltip")

-Copy to your program
+Copy to your program.

-Define variable
+Define variable.

 ```
 Data
 : gs_templ_data TYPE t_data
 .
 ```

-fill structure with your data.
+Fill structure with your data.

-Then get document
+Then get document.

 ```

 zcl_docx3=>get_document(
-    iv_w3objid    = 'ZDOCX_EXAMLE' " name of our template, obligatory
+    iv_w3objid    = 'ZDOCX_EXAMLE'   " name of our template
-*      iv_on_desktop = 'X'           " by default save document on desktop
+*      iv_template   = ''            " you can feed template as xstring instead of load from smw0
 *      iv_folder     = 'report'      " in folder by default 'report'
 *      iv_path       = ''            " IF iv_path IS INITIAL  save on desctop or sap_tmp folder
 *      iv_file_name  = 'report.docx' " file name by default